cashapp/quiver/RELEASING.md

 ## Troubleshooting

-- If the github action fails, drop the artifacts from Sonatype and re run the job.
+- If the GitHub action fails, drop the artifacts from Sonatype and re-run the job.
+A Sonatype account with app.cash permissions is required.
+Raise an issue if you do not have this.